zy-gdou/Surface-Quasi-geostrophic-turbulence/README.md

 - 👋 Hi, I’m @zy-gdou
 - 👀 I’m interested in CFD simulations with applications to oceanic and atmospheric dynamics using mainly MATLAB
-- 🌱 I’m currently working on the Surface Quasi-geostrophic dynamics(and its high-order variants)
+- 🌱 I’m currently working on the a few idealized numerical models to capture the flows in some experiments

 <!---